supremeimposter/My-Vault/GATE/Digital-Logic/Number Systems/Signed Binary Numbers.md

 > ![[Addition of Signed Binary Numbers-20240531184509116.webp]]
 > ![[Addition of Signed Binary Numbers-20240531184406648.webp]]

+> [!question] Why signed magnitude system is not used in computer system?

 The cost is too much in signed magnitude system as,
 - The sign bits has to be compared
 - The magnitude bits (n-1) has to be compared i.e. comparator circuit.
 - If the signs are same, then adder circuit has to be used
 - If the signs are different, then the subtractor circuit has to be used.

 So, it is not used in computer systems.

 > [!NOTE]
 > For addition, the signed-complement system does not require any comparison or subtraction.
 Hence they are used in computer systems.